Hydra (genus): Non-senescence

 Daniel Martinez claimed in an article in Experimental Gerontology in 1998 that Hydra are biologically immortal.
-This publication has been widely cited as evidence that Hydra do not senesce (do not age), and that they are proof of the existence of non-senescing organisms generally.
-In 2010, Preston Estep published (also in Experimental Gerontology) a letter to the editor arguing that the Martinez data refutes the hypothesis that Hydra do not senesce.
+This publication has been widely cited as evidence that Hydra do not senesce (i.e., do not age), and that they are proof of the existence of non-senescing organisms generally.

 The controversial unlimited lifespan of Hydra has attracted much attention from scientists.
-Research today appears to confirm Martinez's study.
-Hydra stem cells have a capacity for indefinite self-renewal.
+In 2010, Preston Estep published (also in Experimental Gerontology) a letter to the editor arguing that the Martinez data refutes the hypothesis that Hydra do not senesce.
+Other research from the 2010s appears to confirm Martinez's study by finding Hydra stem cells have a capacity for indefinite self-renewal.
 The transcription factor "forkhead box O" (FoxO) has been identified as a critical driver of the continuous self-renewal of Hydra.
 In experiments, a drastically reduced population growth resulted from FoxO downregulation.

 In bilaterally symmetrical organisms (Bilateria), the transcription factor FoxO affects stress response, lifespan, and increase in stem cells.
 If this transcription factor is knocked down in bilaterian model organisms, such as fruit flies and nematodes, their lifespan is significantly decreased.
 In experiments on H. vulgaris (a radially symmetrical member of phylum Cnidaria), when FoxO levels were decreased, there was a negative effect on many key features of the Hydra, but no death was observed, thus it is believed other factors may contribute to the apparent lack of aging in these creatures.